Jhnvncntx/sitiomabuhaycanteen/README.md

 # sitiomabuhaycanteen

+# sitiomabuhaycanteen #

-This is the official release of the Sitio Mabuhay Canteen (PROJECT)
+This is the official frontend of the Sitio Mabuhay Canteen (PROJECT)